-Since contractors are a part of your team only for a brief period, getting them adjusted as quickly as possible can save you time and money.
-If you do not try early on, you might be stuck managing someone who does not follow procedures or complete tasks up to your standards.
-In this article, we will share 10 tips on how to onboard contractors effectively, so they are productive and safe from day one.
+Since contractors are a part of your team only for a brief period, integrating them into your operations as quickly as possible can save you time and money.
+If you don’t try early on, you might end up managing someone who doesn’t follow procedures or complete tasks up to your standards.

 - Conduct a kick-off meeting to initially agree on expectations and a certain period for the job.

 - Get to know your contractors.
 It is more productive for everyone to know who the new employees are so that they feel safe and welcome in their unfamiliar environment.